MRtrix3/mrtrix3/docs/installation/linux_install.rst

--  **Installation on remote systems:** bear in mind that running the GUI components over a remote X11 connection is not possible, since the GLX protocol does not support OpenGL 3 and above (see :ref:`remote-display` for details).
+-  **Installation on remote systems:** bear in mind that running the GUI components over a remote X11 connection is not possible, since the GLX protocol does not support OpenGL 3 and above (see :ref:`remote_display` for details).
 You may be able to use an OpenGL-capable VNC connection, but if that is not possible, there is little point in installing the GUI components on the remote server.
 The recommendation would be to configure